 - When purchasing fruits and vegetables, always buy local and stick to produce that happens to be in season.
 If they are cultivated locally, they will be cheaper, due to the fact that the stores don’t have to pay for transportation.

-The same goes with produce that is in season.
+The same goes for produce that is in season.
 They are always cheaper than strawberries in January, for example, which take a lot of work to be grown.

 - Look for products that have at least 50% discount.
 These are usually eggs, dairy products, and fruit.
 Supermarkets lower their prices so much because they are about to expire, but the date inscribed on them is not usually the real one.
 For example, eggs, milk, and cheese are still fit for eating at least one week after their stamped expiration date.